“A calm, polished and hospitable hotel with a restaurant and spa, set in Hanoi’s charmingly chaotic Old Quarter”

 - Guest Lounge

-Most are standard doubles or twins, and there are also a few triples.
+Most rooms are doubles or twins, and there are also a few triples.
 The suites are larger and feel pretty luxurious; those on the top floor get the best views.
 They range from Junior Suites and split-level Duplex Suites (with a steepish spiral stair linking the lounge and bedroom) to the La Siesta Suite, which has a wraparound terrace overlooking the rooftops.
 At the top of the tree is the Club Duplex Premier Suite, with a kitchenette and dining table.
-Families will appreciate the 2-bedroom Family and Club Duplex Suites, and the connecting rooms.

 Black-out drapes and excellent mattresses ensure a great night’s sleep.
 The ensuites (most with walk-in showers; some with tubs) are spotless, and staff provide a turn-down service.
 Splash out on a suite for free laundry and a complimentary minibar, plus chocolates and snacks.